accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Identify on the screen the form fields (input field, radio button, tick box).
+1. Identify on the screen the form fields (input field, radio button, check box).
 1. Check for the presence of an adjacent visible label.
 1. Activate the form input field (e.g. enter text).
 1. Check that the label remains visible.
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}